developingAlex/lakedisappointment/README.md

 1. made a new SignUpForm component
 1. Tried to test the sign up and I suspect I've corrupted the database now by trying an email that was already in use by another user.
 ## MongoError: E11000 duplicate key error collection: storms.users index: username_1 dup key: { : null}
-1. Turns out I couldn't ever create more than one user. because my mongo database had this additional index on the users table called username_1
+1. Turns out I couldn't ever create more than one user because my mongo database had this additional index on the users table called username_1

     below is the output from a mongo shell query showing the extra one in the middle:
     ```